GitTools/GitVersion/docs/input/docs/reference/build-servers/jenkins.md

 Injecting environment variables is not supported in Jenkins natively, but Jenkins plugins exist that provide this functionality.
-Of these plugins [EnvInject] appears to be the most popular with over 20k downloads per month.
+Of these plugins [EnvInject][env-inject] appears to be the most popular with over 20k downloads per month.

-To inject the GitVersion variables as environment variables for a build job using [EnvInject], do the following:
+To inject the GitVersion variables as environment variables for a build job using [EnvInject][env-inject], do the following:

 1. Add an **Execute Windows batch command** build step with _Command_:
     `gitversion /output buildserver`